viperconsole/viperconsole.github.io/index.md

 ### <a name="h2.5"></a>2.5.
 Spritesheets
 You can define a spritesheet on any layer using the `gfx.set_spritesheet` function.
 * `set_spritesheet(layer, sprite_w, sprite_h, [off_x], [off_y], [grid_width])`
-    * create a return the id of a spritesheet that can be used to easily blit sprites
+    * return the id of a spritesheet that can be used to easily blit sprites
     * `layer` the layer containing the sprites
     * `sprite_w, sprite_h` : the size of a sprite in pixels
     * `off_x, off_y` : the top-left position of the sprite grid in the layer (default 0,0)